Full-waveform earthquake source inversion using simulation-based inference: Simulation-based Inference

-\end{linenomath*} which could be used to generate a Gaussian estimate of the posterior $p(\mathbf{m}\mid\mathbf{t})$ (see also \citealp{tarantola2005inverse} for the same result).
-This work uses the latter expression (Eq. \ref{eq:optimal_score_mle}) throughout as its familiar form allows for easier interpretation, but inversions using Eq. \ref{eq:optimal_score} would yield identical results.

 There are alternative compression schemes that could be used.
-One possibility is to rely entirely on ML models to learn to preserve as much information as possible about the parameters of interest given a set of observations $\mathbf{D}$.
-One approach, for example, aims to maximise the mutual information between model parameters $\mathbf{m}$ and a learnt set of summary statistics $\mathbf{t}$ using deep learning \citep{charnock2018automatic, Jeffrey2020}.
-We leave exploring such alternatives to future work.
+One possibility is to rely on ML models to learn to preserve as much information as possible about the parameters of interest given a set of observations $\mathbf{D}$.
+This is an active area of research with a wide range of strategies for training deep neural networks to compress high dimensional observations \citep{fluri2021cosmological, lu2022simultaneously, sharma2024comparative}, see e.g. \citet{lanzieri2024optimal} for a review.
+One approach, for example, aims to maximise the mutual information between model parameters $\mathbf{m}$ and a learnt set of summary statistics $\mathbf{t}$ using deep learning \citep{charnock2018automatic, Jeffrey2020, prelogovic2024informative}.
+We leave exploring such alternatives for seismic source inversion to future work.